 Servo Motor Applications

-Technical assistance regarding the Servo Motor product line is available at no charge.
+NOTE: Technical assistance regarding the AC Servo Motor product line is available at no charge.
 This assistance is offered to help the customer in choosing Anaheim Automation products for a specific application.
-However, any selection, quotation, or application suggestion for a Servo Motor, or any other product, offered from Anaheim Automation's staff, its' representatives or distributors, are only to assist the customer.
-In all cases, determination of fitness of the Servo Motor in a specific system application is solely the customers' responsibility.
-While every effort is made to offer solid advice regarding the Servo Motor in a specific application, and to produce technical data and illustrations accurately, such advice and documents are for reference only, and subject to change without notice.
-Anaheim Automation is in no event responsible or liable for indirect or consequential damages resulting from the use or application of the Servo Motor.
-Improper use of a Servo Motor in an application can result in personal injury or death, property damage, and/or economic loss.
-Persons not familiar with servo motor systems installation might be better served to use a qualified systems integrator.
+However, any selection, quotation, or application suggestion for an AC Servo Motor, or any other product, offered from Anaheim Automation’s staff, its' representatives or distributors, are only to assist the customer.
+In all cases, determination of fitness of the AC Servo Motor in a specific system application is solely the customers' responsibility.
+While every effort is made to offer solid advice regarding the AC Servo Motor in a specific application, and to produce technical data and illustrations accurately, such advice and documents are for reference only, and subject to change without notice.
+Anaheim Automation is in no event responsible or liable for indirect or consequential damages resulting from the use or application of the AC Servo Motor.
+Improper use of an AC Servo Motor in an application can result in personal injury or death, property damage, and/or economic loss.

 |Stepper Motor Versus Servo Motor|

 |Stepper Motor Advantages||Servo Motor Advantages|

 |Stability: A stepper motor can drive a wide range of frictional and inertial loads||High output: Power in relation to the servo motor size and weight|

 |Does Not Require Feedback: The stepper motor also acts as the position transducer||Encoder: Determines the accuracy and resolution of the servo motor|

 |Price: Relatively inexpensive||High-efficiency: The servo motor can approach 90% efficiency at light loads|